Brodingo/astro_bro/README.md

 ## Astro <3 Drupal

-An astro site that pulls Drupal content via JSON:API.
+An Astro site that pulls Drupal content via JSON:API.
 Cool!
+The best of both worlds.

 ## 🧞 Commands